justland/just-web/DESIGN.md

 Another point is whether if the command can be handled more than one time.
 My gut feeling is that it should not be allowed.

+The application here means the app or app specific plugins. i.e. application specific logic

+This means there are two kinds of plugins:

+- application agnostic plugin
+- application specific plugin

+Application agnostic plugin should delegate how it is being used to the app or app specific plugins.